Gino Vannelli

-Gino Vannelli (born June 16, 1952) is a Canadian rock singer and songwriter who had several hit songs in the 1970s and 1980s.
+Gino Vannelli (born June 16, 1952) is a Canadian rock/jazz/fusion/pop vocalist, producer, performer and Hall of Fame songwriter (inducted on October 17, 2025).
+He produced several commercially successful songs in the 1970s and 1980s.
 His best-known singles include "People Gotta Move" (1974), "I Just Wanna Stop" (1978), "Living Inside Myself" (1981) and "Wild Horses" (1987).
+He has a loyal international fan base and has been featured on albums and stages around the world for over five decades.

 Career

 Vannelli was born to an Italian family in Montreal, Quebec.
 His father, (Joseph) Russ Vannelli, sang with the Montreal dance bands of trumpeters Bix Belair and Maynard Ferguson.
 His early ambition was to be a drummer.
 He admired Gene Krupa and Buddy Rich, and he played drums in a pop band while he was in high school.
 In 1969, at the age of seventeen, he signed a contract with RCA Records, using the name Vann Elli.
 He studied music theory at McGill University in Montreal.
 Buddy Rich later covered Vannelli's songs "Storm At Sunup" and "Love Me Now" on his album Speak No Evil.

 Vannelli and his brother, Joe, moved to Los Angeles in 1972.
 Desperate and broke, they waited for hours in the parking lot outside A&M Studios, hoping to get a record deal.
 When Herb Alpert, the co-owner of A&M Records, finally emerged, Vannelli ran toward him and gave him a demo tape while being chased by security guards.
 Alpert signed Vannelli and released his debut album, Crazy Life, in the summer of 1973.

 Vannelli was one of the first white artists (Dennis Coffey being the very first in January 1972) to appear on the television dance program Soul Train.
 In 1974, he was invited to tour with Stevie Wonder.
 That same year, he released his second album, Powerful People, which contained his first major hit, “People Gotta Move”.